 GPS Coordinates: 37.37754, -78.79598

-Not only was a Civil War battle actually fought here, but the surrender of the South to the North took place.
-And the national park has an excellent trail system that avails over 4 miles of hiking, both in woods and open fields.
+Not only was a Civil War battle actually fought here, but the surrender of the South to the North took place at Appomattox Courthouse & National Historic Park.
+And the park has an excellent trail system that avails over 4 miles of hiking, both in woods and open fields.
 The main path is aptly named the History Trail!
 This battle marked the end of the Civil War, though other skirmishes were fought by troops who didn’t know of the surrender between Lee and Grant.
 Here, however, Lee was harried on all fronts and headed to a railroad supply station for rations.
 He was then blocked off and drew the inevitable conclusion that the war was lost.

 By that afternoon, truce flags were waved and surrender negotiations were underway.
 The nation moved toward healing.
 Today, you can walk a 1.5-mile loop or take the aforementioned 4.5-mile History Trail trek.
 See the Peers House around which this final battle was fought.
 Stop at the McLean House where Lee and Grant met man-to-man.
 The walk also travels by the Appomattox River where Lee crossed to draft terms of his surrender.